avignal5/PacificBee/DepthInsDelChrs2and10/DepthInsDelChrs2and10_paper.md

 ## Test the status of : NUMT_Chr2 and : NUMT_Chr2 on samples sequenced by Illumina
-### Samples from the Wragg et al 2022 paper
+### Samples from the Wragg et al 2022 paper: doi/10.1111/1755-0998.13665
 * The A. m. mellifera sample used for the AMelMel assembly.
 * 15 A. m. caucasia
 * 30 A. m. ligustica
 * 35 A. m. mellifera from Ouessant
 ### All aligned to AMelMel and to HAv3.1

-* allBAMsHAv3.list : paths to the HAv3 bam files
+* allBAMsHAv3.list : paths to the bam files of the alignments to HAv3
-* allBAMsAMelMel.list : paths to the AMelMel bam files
+* allBAMsAMelMel.list : paths to the bam files of the alignments to AMelMel

 ```bash
 head -3 allBAMsHAv3.list